 New research suggests that healthy and diverse gut microbiome is associated with fewer allergic symptoms.
 The rates of allergies have been rising in the last few decades as humans become influenced by urban environments.

 Our eating habits have become more homogenised with less variety of food sources.
 People get outdoors less and do less exercise.
 Humans are taking more antibiotics and they can seriously screw up the gut!
-All these factors cause our microbiome to lose diversity, decreasing the number of species in the ‘database’ of our gut microbes that help defend the body’s immune system.
+All these factors cause our microbiome to lose diversity, decreasing the number and variety of species in the ‘database’ of our gut microbes that help defend the body’s immune system.

 The research also highlights that our level of exposure to external microorganisms (or lack of) has impacted our ability to defending new and low-level infections.
 We need exposure to microorganisms from farming, vegetation and other people so that we can build healthy immune defences against pathogens, rather than an overreactive response.